 To prepare this unusual piece of metal, Casey selected a retired Army colonel living in Philadelphia, William Frishmuth.
 To help Frishmuth make the tip, Casey sent him a wooden model that acted as a casting mould.
-When completed, the 100-ounce metal apex was 5.6 inches on each of its four sides measured at the base and 8.9 inches high.
-The apex had inscriptions on all four sides.
-On the north face was the inscription:
+When completed, the 100-ounce metal apex was 5.6 inches at Setting of Capstone.